Nicole Lurie: Memberships, awards and honors

 Lurie was elected to the council of the Society of General Internal Medicine in 1987, and was president of the society from 1997-1998.
 Lurie is a member of the Institute of Medicine.

 Lurie has received a number of awards, including the Association for Health Services Research's Young Investigator Award; the University of Pennsylvania Perelman School of Medicine Distinguished Graduate Award (2009); the American Federation for Medical Research's Nellie Westerman Prize for Research in Ethics; and an American College of Physicians Mastership.

 Personal life

-Lurie is married to Dr. Jesse L. Goodman, a physician and now the chief scientist at the Food and Drug Administration; the two met while at the University of Pennsylvania.
-They have three sons.
+Lurie is married to Jesse L. Goodman, a physician and former chief scientist at the Food and Drug Administration.